ealse/GrowattApi/README.md

 For other method usage please look at the console example.

+## Warning

+Growatt has not officially released an API.
+This API has been created by mimicking the traffic to their own web application.
+This means they can change their Api at any time causing this Api and your code to break without advanced notice.

+The developers who contributed to this project are not responsible for any problem or damage to your Growatt systems that result from using this library.
+Be sure you understand the consequences of this before using the Growatt Api in your own software.

 ## Available via NuGet

 You can also pull this API in as a NuGet package by adding "Ealse.Growatt.Api" or running: